 To offer Interac Cash through an automated banking machine (ABM), your first step is to contact a participating Acquirer or payment service provider.
 An Acquirer or payment service provider operates card-accepting devices, such as Interac Cash-accepting ABMs, which connect a user to the Interac network to process a transaction.

-Contact one of our member Acquirers or payment service providers below for more information on ABMs, fees, and getting started.
+Contact one of our participating Acquirers or payment service providers below for more information on ABMs, fees, and getting started.